-Additionally we have mixins for managing z-index layers, keyframes rendering, hide-content and a simplified micro-clearfix.
+Additionally we have mixins for managing z-index layers and hide-content.

 settings/

 It is very useful to store values, that are used more than twice, within their own variable.
 We even encourage storing all colour values within the settings.
 Don't repeat yourself.
 Create a sub-structure, similar to /sites if the structure becomes more complex.